MITgcm/MITgcm/doc/examples/reentrant_channel/reentrant_channel.rst

 The sea-surface height is found by solving implicitly the 2-D (elliptic) surface pressure equation (see :numref:`press_meth_linear`).

-Changes in the numerical configuration for the eddy-permitting simulation are discussed in :numref:`reentrant_channel_soln_eddy`.
+Additional changes in the numerical configuration for the eddy-permitting simulation are discussed in :numref:`reentrant_channel_soln_eddy`.

 .. _sec_tutSOch_num_stab: